India tours. Small group escorted cultural & history tours for retirees.

 One of the highlights of our Indian small group tour is a journey to the Amber Fort, in the heart of Jaipur.
 We ascend by elephant to the top of the hill, and look down on spectacular views.

-The Taj Mahal is another tourist highlight, but we also explore other archaeological and historical wonders off the tourist trail.
-One of these is Varanasi, on the west bank of the Ganges is India’s holiest Hindu city.
-The 90 or so Ghats – steep steps leading to the banks of the river – define the region’s identity.
+The Taj Mahal is another tourist highlight, but we also explore other, lesser known archaeological and historical wonders off the tourist trail.
+One of these is Varanasi.
+Located on the west bank of the Ganges, this is India’s holiest Hindu city.
+The 90 or so ghats – steep steps leading to the banks of the river – define the region’s identity.
 While here, we take a ferry pilgrimage along the river early in the morning to watch the sun rise over the Ganges.

 We also experience the spectacular Elephanta Cave Temples off Mumbai’s eastern shore.
 A UNESCO World Heritage site, the cave temples are chiselled into the rocky cliff and dedicated to the god Shiva.